§Overview of the build system

 name line defines the name of your application and it will be the same as the name of your application’s root directory,

 /.
-In Activator this is derived from the argument that you gave to the
+In sbt this is derived from the argument that you gave to the

 version line provides the version of your application which is used as part of the name for the artifacts your build will produce.

 libraryDependencies line specifies the libraries that your application depends on.
-More on this below.
+You can see more details about how to manage your dependencies in the sbt docs.

 You should use the